followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/40 Customize Editors.md

 ---

-Implement the **columns[]**.[editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate) function for more extensive customization, in which you should specify your custom component's appearance and behavior in full.
-The following code uses this function to substitute an HTML check box for a default editor:
+Implement the column's [editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate) for more extensive customization.
+In this template, you should specify your custom component's appearance and behavior in full.
+The following code uses the template to substitute the [Switch](/Documentation/Guide/Widgets/Switch/Overview/) widget for a default editor.
+This configuration may be useful in [batch editing mode](/Documentation/Guide/Widgets/TreeList/Editing/#User_Interaction/Batch_Mode).

 ---
 ##### jQuery